qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 To display the values of a field, you just click on the appropriate field and choose between :guilabel:`Load top 10 unique values` and :guilabel:`Load all unique values`.
 On the right side, the **Field Values** list opens with the unique values.
+At the top of the list, a search box helps filtering the values.
 To add a value to the expression you are writing, double click its name in the list.

 Sample values can also be accessed via right-click.
 Select the field name from the list, then right-click to access a context menu